-Drawings by artist Bora Baskan, based in Istanbul, Turkey.
+A selection of work by artist Merve Morkoç (aka Lakormis) from Istanbul, Turkey.
 More images below.

 Another batch of incredible photo manipulations by Turkish photographer and artist Aydin Büyüktas.
 Stitching together arial drone shots from around the United States, see more images from “Flatland II” below.
 You can also click here to check out our previous post of similarly warped images taken from around Istanbul, if you haven’t already!